-Brian Giebink, AIA, LEED AP
+Brian Giebink, AIA, LEED AP BD+C, EDAC

 At HDR, Brian leads the behavioral health design studio, introducing current trends and design strategies to a broader team and works with smaller focus groups to discuss and develop strategies to improve the mental healthcare environment for patients and staff.
-Brian has presented on the topic of mental health at multiple conferences around the country and is a consistent contributor to thought leadership in his field.
+Brian has presented on the topic of behavioral and mental health at multiple conferences around the country and is a consistent contributor to thought leadership in his field.